 KNOWLEDGE / EDUCATION

-Below you can find some resources for you to use and print out when you are educating your staff.
-Some PDF’s contain American terms that are not used commonly or not at all in the Netherlands (words like ‘tranny’, ‘boi’ and ‘genderqueer’) but are nonetheless useful for the most part.
+Below, especially for gay cruising venues, you can find some resources for you to use and print out when you are educating your staff.
+Some PDF’s contain American terms that are not used commonly or not at all in the Netherlands (words like ‘tranny’, ‘boi’ and the fairly new ‘genderqueer’) but are nonetheless useful for the most part.

 As an inspiration: take a look at these five reasons why sex with a transman is great!